-#COPY[x,y,width,height,scale,mask][{CROP}](old,new)
+#COPY[x,y,width,height,scale,mask,tindex,alpha][{CROP}](old,new)

-- x and y are the coordinates of the top left tile of the existing frame to include in the new frame (default: (0, 0)) - width and height are the width and height (in tiles) of the portion of the existing frame to copy (by default, the portion extends to the right and bottom edges of the existing frame) - scale is the scale of the new frame; if omitted, the scale of the existing frame is used - mask is the mask type of the new frame (see Masks); if omitted, the mask type of the existing frame is used - CROP is the cropping specification for the new frame (see Cropping); if omitted, the cropping specification of the existing frame is used - old is the name of the existing frame - new is the name of the new frame
+- x and y are the coordinates of the top left tile of the existing frame to include in the new frame (default: (0, 0)) - width and height are the width and height (in tiles) of the portion of the existing frame to copy (by default, the portion extends to the right and bottom edges of the existing frame) - scale is the scale of the new frame; if omitted, the scale of the existing frame is used - mask is the mask type of the new frame (see Masks); if omitted, the mask type of the existing frame is used - tindex is the index (0-15) of the entry in the palette to use as the transparent colour for the new frame (see Palette); if omitted, the transparency index of the existing frame is used - alpha is the alpha value (0-255) to use for the transparent colour in the new frame; if omitted, the alpha value of the existing frame is used - CROP is the cropping specification for the new frame (see Cropping); if omitted, the cropping specification of the existing frame is used

+- old is the name of the existing frame - new is the name of the new frame

 '''

-; UDGARRAY4;30000-30120-8(original)
+; #UDGARRAY4(30000-30120-8)(original)

 ; #COPY1,1,2,2(original,centre)

 ; #UDGARRAYcentre(img)

 '''

 This instance of the #COPY macro creates a new frame from a copy of the central 2x2 portion of the 4x4 frame created by the #UDGARRAY macro.
-The #UDGARRAY macro then creates an image of the new frame.
+The $\#UDGARRAY \star$ macro then creates an image of the new frame.